krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 change return `'Hello World!'` to `return 'Hello World Again!'`

+Now reload the page in your browser.
+It should display __ Hello World Again!__.

-`--reload`  configures gunicorn to restart the application everytime there is a code change.
+Notice you did not have to restart gunicorn.
+The flag `--reload` configures gunicorn to restart the application everytime there is a code change.

 ## Configure nginx web server
 ..Wait.
 Another web server!